 "This painting and decorating course got me better at something I was interested in doing and has got me experience in it.
 The course has also kept me off the roads doing negative things and now I am doing positive things like passing my CSCS test.
 In the future I would like to own my painting and decorating company."
 C. A

-In 2010 the Guardian broadcast an interview on their website with St Mungo's clients and members of staff on the painting and decorating course.
+In 2010 the Guardian broadcast an interview on their website with clients and members of staff on the painting and decorating course.
 The interview highlights the need for employment training and opportunities for homeless people.
 View it here (there is a short advert at the beginning).

 For its innovative approach to helping homeless people back into work and training, ReVive has been awarded in the 2010 SPARKS Challenge Award.
 Read the press announcement here.